-Believe it or not, some of the biggest “enemies” of the wastewater treatment process are dental floss and various personal care or disinfectant wipes, which form a mass and collect debris.
-These masses jam or shut down the pumps, which can increase maintenance and operational costs.
+Some of the biggest “enemies” of the wastewater treatment process are dental floss and various personal care or disinfectant wipes, which form a mass and collect debris.
+These masses jam or shut down the pumps, which can increase maintenance and operational costs and possibly harm the environment.
 You can help prevent this by learning what not to flush down the drain.

 Wastewater that is not recycled at the Meadowlark Facility is treated at the Encina Wastewater Authority, which is partially owned by Vallecitos.